scottadams/printbot/README.md

 This project is loaded with dank tech.
 It aims to use:
 * Docker for microservices architecture
-* Flask for the main application server
+* Python-Flask for the main application server
 * Elasticsearch for document store and search
 * React for the front-end